-(a) Subject to Condition 18.2(c) and (d) below, the courts of the State of New York and the U.S. federal courts located in The City of New York have exclusive jurisdiction to settle any dispute arising out of or in connection with the Notes, including any dispute as to their existence, validity, interpretation, performance, breach or termination or the consequences of their nullity and any dispute relating to any non-contractual obligations arising out of or in connection with the Notes (a "Dispute") and accordingly each of the Issuer and any Noteholders in relation to any Dispute submits to the exclusive jurisdiction of the New York courts.

-- (b) For the purposes of this Condition 18.2, the Issuer waives any objection to the courts of the State of New York and the U.S. federal courts located in The City of New York on the grounds that they are an inconvenient or inappropriate forum to settle any Dispute. - (c) Notwithstanding the above, each of the Issuer and any Noteholder submits to the exclusive jurisdiction of the Spanish courts, in particular, to the venue of the city of Valencia, in relation to any dispute arising out of or in connection with the application of any Loss Absorbing Power by the Relevant Resolution Authority (a "Bail-in Dispute").
+- (a) Subject to Condition 18.2(c) and (d) below, the courts of the State of New York and the U.S. federal courts each located respectively in The City of New York in the Borough of Manhattan have exclusive jurisdiction to settle any dispute arising out of or in connection with the Notes, including any dispute as to their existence, validity, interpretation, performance, breach or termination or the consequences of their nullity and any dispute relating to any non-contractual obligations arising out of or in connection with the Notes (a "Dispute") and accordingly each of the Issuer and any Noteholders in relation to any Dispute submits to the exclusive jurisdiction of such courts in New York. - (b) For the purposes of this Condition 18.2, the Issuer waives any objection to the courts of the State of New York and the U.S. federal courts located in The City of New York in the Borough of Manhattan on the grounds that they are an inconvenient or inappropriate forum to settle any Dispute. - (c) Notwithstanding the above, each of the Issuer and any Noteholder submits to the exclusive jurisdiction of the Spanish courts, in particular, to the venue of the city of Valencia, in relation to any dispute arising out of or in connection with the application of any Loss Absorbing Power by the Relevant Resolution Authority (a "Bail-in Dispute").
 Each of the Issuer and any Noteholder in relation to a Bail-in Dispute further waives any objection to the Spanish courts on the grounds that they are an inconvenient or inappropriate forum to settle any Bail-in Dispute. - (d) To the extent allowed by law, the Noteholders may, in respect of any Dispute or Disputes (other than a Bail-in Dispute), take (i) proceedings in any other court with jurisdiction; and (ii) concurrent proceedings in any number of jurisdictions.